hackshackers/hackshackers-hugo-content/blog/2010/07/hackshackers-chicago-is-now-in-session.md

 ---
 title: Hacks/Hackers Chicago is Now in Session
-tags: []
-categories:
-- Announcements
-- Chicago
-- News
 authors:
 - Jennifer 8.
 Lee
 date: "2010-07-19"
 _migration:
   id: 573
-  timestamp: 1482973867
+  timestamp: 1483471679
+categories:
+- Announcements
+- News
+groups:
+- Chicago
 ---

 Hacks/Hackers goes to the heartland with its [new Chicago chapter][1].
 This will be spearheaded by Rich Gordon, a Northwestern prof who is one of the original founders of Hacks/Hackers, and [Tracy Schmidt][2] of ChicagoNow.